EricMFink/PRcasebook/_pages/Part2.md

 Could Silva have reasonably believed that he represented Medeiros?

-Did the court impose an appropriate punishment? <ol start="4" type="1">
+Did the court impose an appropriate punishment?

 Compare this case with# <a href="https://scholar.google.com/scholar_case?case=4427546939148680262">Ferranti Intern.
 PLC v.
 Clark, 767 F. Supp.
 670 (E.D.
 Pa.
 1991)</a> (Section 2.1 Creating an Attorney-Client Relationship).
 Is it ever fair to assume that an attorney has created an attorney-client relationship with an individual in a company when he represents the company?